The Perfect Moroccan Dress: 7 Beautiful Styles for Your Trip

 Where to Shop

 For custom pieces, seek out tailors (called maalems) who can create caftans or takchitas to your measurements.
-Simple pieces typically require 1-3 days turnaround, while elaborate moroccan caftan dress designs may take a week or more.
+Simple pieces typically require 1–3 days turnaround, while elaborate Moroccan caftan designs may take a week or more.

 Judging Quality and Authenticity